yangzai/zio-config/functional_scala_2020.md

 * How do you accumulate the errors?
 * How do you document your config?
 * How do you set an example of your config for users?
+* How do you manage multiple sources in your config?

+We will cover these and a lot more..

 ^ Goes back to the question of how logically consistent your application is.
  Config retrieval is starting point of your application.
 It's much better to bring that